-Youth crime is a key concern for the Broome community and accounts for the majority of contacts made by community members to the Shire about young people.
+Youth crime is a key concern for the Broome community and accounts for the majority of contacts made by community members to the Shire about young people .
 Young people themselves have expressed concern that the actions of a few young offenders has created a bad image for Broome youth as a whole.
 Indeed, groups of young people gathered in a public space is perceived by some survey respondents as being negative or threatening

-DELIVERABLES TIMEFRAME 21/22 22/23 23/24 24/25 Fund and partner with agencies to deliver youth diversionary activities. • • • • Advocate for external funding to ensure the ongoing delivery of diversionary activities and facilities to keep youth on country. • • • • Advocate for the provision of crisis accommodation for young people. • • • •
+DELIVEDADI EC TIMEFRAME DELIVERABLES 21/22 22/23 23/24 24/25 Partner with agencies such as WA Police; and Departments of Communities, Justice and Education, to deliver effective youth diversionary activities and initiatives to address rates of youth offending. • • • • Advocate for increased grant funding and continue to consider Shire funding to support local service providers such as Kullarri Patrol and Broome Youth and Families Hub to extend safety patrol services for children, youth and adults. • • • • Advocate for external funding to ensure the ongoing delivery of diversionary activities and facilities to keep youth on country. • • • • Advocate for the delivery of alternative education programs and initiatives. • • • • Advocate for the provision of crisis accommodation for young people, including a safe place for at risk youth at night. • • • •